 As a Buyer, carefully review the benefits, risks, and tradeoffs of using a Buyer’s Agent and how they will be compensated vs. representing yourself:

-• If you opt to work with a Buyer’s Agent and sign a Buyer's Agency Agreement, you’ll have someone representing your best interests while offering market insights, negotiation skills, and expertise throughout your home search and purchase.
+- If you opt to work with a Buyer’s Agent and sign a Buyer's Agency Agreement, you’ll have someone representing your best interests while offering market insights, negotiation skills, and expertise throughout your home search and purchase.
+This fee is negotiated as part of the purchase contract.
 However, you’ll need to agree to terms and clearly understand how and how much the Buyer Agent will be compensated for their services, and you should be aware of scenarios where you’ll need to pay them directly or negotiate a Seller concession to cover their fee.
+We are finding that the seller is still offering to compensate the Buyer's Agent in all scenarios we have seen since the settlement.

 Link: “HomeBuyers: Here’s What the NAR Settlement Means for You”